Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

-We will discuss the exact relationship between computable transparency and universal computation in the context of m.m.~map.
+We will discuss the exact relationship between computable transparency and universal computation in the context of extended predicate.

-\begin{definition} Let $\mathcal{MMR}ed$ be the set of all m.m.~maps on $\tpbf{N}$ preordered by extended many-one reducibility $\leq_{em}$.
+\begin{definition} Let $ex\mathcal{MR}ed$ be the set of all extended predicates on $\tpbf{N}$ preordered by extended many-one reducibility $\leq_{em}$.
 The restriction of this preordered set to those that are computably transparent, inflationary, and idempotent, respectively, is expressed by decorating it with superscripts ${\rm ct}$, $\eta$, and $\mu$, respectively. \end{definition}

-We next see an extension of Proposition \ref{prop:computably-transparent-many-one-Weih} stating that the notions of extended many-one reducibility and extended Weihrauch reducibility coincide on computably transparent m.m.~maps.
-As we have seen in Example \ref{exa:oracle-Weihrauch-reducibility-bimap}, the construction ${\tt EWeih}\colon g\mapsto{\tt EWeih}_g$ yields a computably transparent map from a given m.m.~map.
-Moreover, it is easy to see that $f\leq_mg$ implies ${\tt EWeih}_f\leq_m{\tt EWeih}_g$.
-Hence, ${\tt EWeih}$ can be viewed as an order-preserving map from $\mathcal{MMR}ed$ to $\mathcal{MMR}ed^{\rm ct}$.
+We next see an extension of Proposition \ref{prop:computably-transparent-many-one-Weih} stating that the notions of extended many-one reducibility and extended Weihrauch reducibility coincide on computably transparent extended predicates.
+As we have seen in Example \ref{exa:oracle-Weihrauch-reducibility-bimap}, the construction ${\tt EWeih}\colon g\mapsto{\tt EWeih}_g$ yields a computably transparent map from a given extended predicate.
+Moreover, it is easy to see that $f\leq_mg$ implies ${\tt EWeih}_f\leq_{em}{\tt EWeih}_g$.
+Hence, ${\tt EWeih}$ can be viewed as an order-preserving map from $ ex\mathcal{MR}ed$ to $ ex\mathcal{MR}ed^{\rm ct}$.
 The following guarantees that ${\tt EWeih}(f)$ is the $\leq_{em}$-least computably transparent map which can compute $f$.